garvjain7/codeAlive/README.md

 - **Email Notifications** — Receive confirmation and launch updates via automated email system.

 ### Advanced
 - **Line Highlighting** — Select any lines to mark them with colored bands that travel with the link.
+Supports multiple distinct highlight colors in a single snippet.
-- **Code + Images** — Attach screenshots or error logs inline with your code snippets (Coming Soon).
+- **Interactive Code Widgets** — Attach screenshots or error logs inline with your code snippets using CodeMirror 6 `WidgetTypes` (e.g., `[image:xyz]`).
 - **Multi-language Detection** — Support for multiple languages in a single shareable file (In Dev).

 ---